NateNotermann/Prime-Solo-Project/README.md

 <em>Duration: 2 Week Sprint</em>

-I wanted to create ful-stack application that allowed users to search an index of comedians by first name, last name, keywords and location.
+I wanted to create full-stack application that allows users to search an index of comedians by first name, last name, keywords and location.
 I included links to each comedians social media sites like Instagram, Twitter, Youtube, and more.
-I also wanted user to be able to save their favorite comedians to a list for future reference.
+I also wanted users to be able to save their favorite comedians in a list for future reference.

-The goal was to build an application which utilizes the full stack C.R.U.D.(Create, Read, Update, Delete) in order to run database requests, render items to the dom, and create a responsive and immersive experience within the app.
+The goal was to build an application which utilizes the full stack C.R.U.D. functions(Create, Read, Update, Delete) in order to run database requests, render items to the dom, and create a responsive and immersive experience within the app.

 To see the fully functional site, please visit: [Wiki-hehe-pedia](https://wiki-hehe-pedia.herokuapp.com/#/home)